Fleur from C -et- C

 Do you have other designs in the pipeline?

-Always a few up in the air ~ I have a couple in my head that I need to get made so I can make space for other things.
-Right now, my time is focused on meeting the new makers / seeing who is the right fit and getting them uploaded to the website but once that is running smoothly I will get back to designing and creating new pieces.
+I always a few up in the air ~ I have a couple in my head at the moment that I need to get finished so I can make space for other things.
+Right now, my time is focused on meeting our new makers / seeing who is the right fit for the growing community and getting them uploaded to the website.
+Once that is up and running smoothly I will get back to designing and creating new pieces.

 What dream would you still like to fulfil?